BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 This repository maintains a curated parts library since:
 - parts represent a continuing maintenance commitment
+- we want libraries to produce working boards with reasonably high confidence
 - we want to avoid choice overload for users

 As such, good candidates for inclusion in this repository are: